tushardhole/ScrollShot/README.md

 1. This library is not tested on many physical devices
 2. This library is supports only vertical scroll
 3. This library is not tested much against Webviews
+4. Crashes for OOM with long webviews such as android os wiki page
 ```
 ## Contributing
 ```